tgyatso413/QR-Code-Component/README-template.md

 - Rounded corner cards
 - How to center images (still not learned entirely)
 - How to comment in CSS
+- Why is image working locally but not on Github Pages (must put src first for img item, then class or anything else)

 ### Built with